 - Scrape the dough into the center of the bowl.
 Cover with plastic wrap and let rise in a draft-free place for 90 minutes.
 When using a spoon to look inside the dough, it should be bubbly.

-Now that the pizza dough is ready, it’s time to shape and bake the crust for your pizza base.
+Now that the dough is ready, it’s time to shape and bake the crust for your pizza base.
 After the crust bakes it may be used immediately, stand for several hours, or freeze for later use.

 - Preheat oven to 325°F. Line a pizza stone with a piece of parchment paper.
 If you do not have a pizza stone, line a large baking sheet with parchment.
 Spray the paper with cooking spray to grease.